perxpective/BED/README.md

 9. Endpoint 9 - POST /booking/:userid/:flightid - Add a new booking to the booking database
 10. Endpoint 10 - DELETE /flight/:id/ - Delete a flight by its id
 11. Endpoint 11 - GET /transfer/flight/:originAirportId/:destinationAirportId - Get transfer flights to destination
-12. Endpoint 12 - POST /transfer/flight - Add new flights with connections (transfers)

 # Bonus Requirement Fufillment
 - Implementation of Multer in app.js to support uploading of image files into form-data in POSTMAN